 * serves 2

-25 grams finely grated parmesan cheese (I used a mixture of grated and shaved)
+25 grams finely grated parmesan cheese

-17 grams of AP flour
+17 grams of all purpose flour

 125 ml milk

-2 eggs, separated
+2 eggs, separated, room temperature

 60 grams coarsely grated cheddar

 cracked black pepper